 The Elgin County RFP was released March 23, 2020.
-Contracts will be awarded, and service provider agreements will be put in place shortly after the RFP closes on November 27, 2020.
+Contracts will be awarded, and service provider agreements will be put in place shortly after the RFP closes on November 27, 2020 (Closing date extended to January 15, 2021).

 (Elgin, ON) September 8, 2020 – Southwestern Integrated Fibre Technology (SWIFT) is pleased to announce it has issued a Request for Proposals (RFP) for up to $6.1 million to improve and expand broadband infrastructure in Elgin County.